 This national blockbuster, starring Harrison Ford, utilized several mountain locations, including the small town of Dillsboro for the spectacular train crash.
 Today, visitors on the Great Smoky Mountain Railway can view the site of the crash.
 The Railway’s steam locomotive was used in the movie This Property is Condemned, starring Robert Redford, Natalie Wood and Charles Bronson.

 Based on the novel by James Fennimore Cooper, Western North Carolina became 18th century upstate New York.
 With Daniel Day-Lewis in the lead role, this movie, widely-known for its stunning scenery, was shot exclusively in the mountains around Asheville.
 Chimney Rock State Park, located just southeast of the city, was showcased during the film and continues to receive calls whenever the movie is shown on television.

 Starring Michael Caine and Jim Belushi, this 1990 comedy was shot at Biltmore.

 Winter People (1989)

 Starring Kelly McGillis and Kurt Russell, this movie was filmed in large part in Barnardsville’s Big Ivey neighborhood.
 Shortly after the filming, McGillis purchased vacation property in the area.

 Dirty Dancing (1987)

-Past Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey practiced the iconic lift that helped this 1980s hit to start a dancing craze.
+Past Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey practiced moves that helped this 1980s hit to start a dancing craze.
 The cabins and dance hall pictured in the film are no longer standing, but the view of the lake and surrounding mountains is majestic, and the annual Dirty Dancing Festival is sure to give the time of your life.